8 Anatomy of Aircraft & Spacecraft

 For Further Thought or Discussion

-• Do some research about unusual types of airplanes that perhaps do not conform to the “normal” airplane configurations discussed in this lesson.
+• Research unusual types of airplanes that may not conform to the “normal” airplane configurations discussed in this chapter.

 • It has been proposed that future airliners may not have passenger windows.
 Why?
 Discuss.